Asia is the only continent in the world where developed, emerging, and frontier markets are located all in one place.

 Trading stocks in Hong Kong is easy to do via a local brokerage account, not only giving you access to Hong Kong’s stock market but also many other exchanges in countries like Thailand, Indonesia, the Philippines, and mainland China.

 The Hong Kong-Shanghai Stock Connect allows investors to buy stock in Shanghai via Hong Kong and vice versa.
-The Shenzen Stock Exchange was added to this connection in 2016, as well.
+The Shenzhen Stock Exchange was added to this connection back in 2016 as well.

 You can invest in Hong Kong without a local brokerage account.
 Generally though, buying equities here with a foreign broker will subject you to large fees and high commission rates.